dartwork-repo/dartwork-mpl/docs/gallery/01_basic_plots/plot_line_advanced.rst

 Advanced Line Plots
 ===================

-Advanced line plot styles, banded intervals, and rolling smoothing for publication-ready comparisons.
+Compare styling tricks for lines (bands, smoothing, markers) so you can pick a publication-ready look for noisy series.

 ..
-GENERATED FROM PYTHON SOURCE LINES 8-106
+GENERATED FROM PYTHON SOURCE LINES 7-133